For a hands-on learning experience to develop Agentic AI applications, join our Agentic AI Bootcamp today. Early Bird Discount

 Transfers are allowed once with no penalty.
 Transfers requested more than once will incur a $200 processing fee.

-If, for any reason, you decide to cancel, we will gladly refund your registration fee in full if notified five business days before the start of the training.
-We would also be happy to transfer your registration to another cohort.
-Refunds cannot be processed if you have transferred to a different cohort after registration.
+If, for any reason, you decide to cancel, we will gladly refund your registration fee in full if you notify us at least five business days before the start of the training.
+We can also transfer your registration to another cohort if preferred.

 While we do not specifically focus on job placement, we actively promote networking with our partners, attendees, and an extensive network of alumni.
 Once you register for the bootcamp, we are happy to assist with introductions if you’re looking to connect with professionals in your desired field.